Fair Division Beyond Monotone Valuations with Applications to Equitable Graph Partitioning: Introduction

 {\bf Our Results.} We next summarize the contributions of this work; see also Figure \ref{fig:organize}. \\

-{\bf Existence of Envy-Free Divisions.} First, we consider subadditive valuations. \begin{itemize}[leftmargin = 3mm] \item We establish universal existence of envy-free cake divisions under cake valuations that are $\sigma$-subadditive, globally nonnegative, and continuous (\Cref{theorem:burnt-cake-envy-free}). \item For indivisible items, we prove that, under subadditive and globally nonnegative valuations, $\EFt$ allocations always exist (\Cref{theorem:ef-three-subadditive}).
-Notably, this result is proved by establishing that the multilinear extension of arbitrary subadditive functions also exhibits subadditivity (\Cref{lemma:subadditive-mle}); we believe this to be of independent interest. \end{itemize}
+{\bf Existence of Envy-Free Divisions.} First, we consider subadditive valuations. \begin{itemize}[leftmargin = 3mm] \item We establish universal existence of envy-free cake divisions under cake valuations that are $\sigma$-subadditive, globally nonnegative, and continuous (\Cref{theorem:burnt-cake-envy-free}).
+This result cover partially-burnt cakes and thus contrasts with the nonexistence of envy-free divisions for burnt cakes~\cite{avvakumov2021envy}. \item For indivisible items, we prove that, under $\sigma$-subadditive and globally nonnegative valuations, $\EFt$ allocations always exist (\Cref{theorem:ef-three-subadditive}).
+Notably, this result is proved by establishing that the multilinear extension of arbitrary subadditive functions also exhibits subadditivity (\Cref{lemma:subadditive-mle}); to the best of our knowledge, this connection between subadditivity and multilinear extensions is novel and might be of independent interest. \end{itemize}

 Then, for envy-freeness under nonnegative valuations, we establish the following result: $\EFt$ allocations of indivisible items always exist under nonnegative valuations (\Cref{theorem:ef-three-nonnegative}).
 This existential guarantee is obtained by connecting with the classic envy-free cake division result of Su~\cite{Su1999rental}. \\